We recommend using the latest version of Firefox to register, though the latest versions of Internet Explorer and Chrome

 For most courses, a student must be 19 years of age or have a Grade 12 diploma.
 For many of the general interest courses offered, the above qualification does not apply.
 Some courses are offered specifically for youth and children.

 Humber reserves the right to determine a minimum literacy skill level as a prerequisite to any continuing education course.
 Students who are unable to meet an acceptable level of applicable verbal or written skills will be withdrawn from the course/program until the acceptable literacy level is achieved.

 Enrolment permitting, registration will be accepted up to and including the second scheduled class in cases where there are greater than eight sessions; up to and including the first scheduled class where there are greater than four sessions; and up to the start date of the class where there are four sessions or less.

 Late registrants are responsible for all of the required course assignments and tests.
-We regret exceptions to the Refund and Transfer Policies cannot be made for applicants who register late in a course.
+Exceptions to the Refund and Transfer Policies cannot be made for applicants who register late in a course.

 Responsibility of the Student

 It is the responsibility of the student to ensure the correct selection of courses is made and that prerequisites are met.
 Academic Advising and Support is available.
 See the FAQs for further information.